jayastronomic/tandem-tacos-server/README.md

 bundle install
 ```

-#### Postgresql
+## Postgresql

-This project uses the database service Posgresql.
+This project uses the database service Postgresql.
 Here is a link to a guide that will help you install Postgresql on your Mac: https://wiki.postgresql.org/wiki/Homebrew

-After installing pstgres, make sure to edit the `database.yaml` file in the configuration folder to match the username and password of your Postgres user that you create after setting up Postgresql.
+After installing postgres, make sure to edit the `database.yaml` file in the configuration folder to match the username and password of your Postgres user that you create after setting up Postgresql.

 ## Installing Meilisearch